janaSunrise/janaSunrise/README.md

 <!-- END -->
 <div align="center">
-    So, See you in my journey!
+    Thank you for reading! ❤️ See you in my journey!
 Peace out! ✌️
 </div>

 <!-- Links and URLs -->